britram/taps-transports/draft-ietf-taps-transports.md

 Both TLS and DTLS employ a layered architecture.
 The lower layer is commonly called the record protocol.
 It is responsible for:

-- message fragmentation.
+- message fragmentation,
-- authentication and integrity via message authentication codes (MAC).
+- authentication and integrity via message authentication codes (MAC),
-- data encryption.
+- data encryption,
 - scheduling transmission using the underlying transport protocol.

 DTLS augments the TLS record protocol with: